-Note that after K, D, B, C, J perform local broadcasts, nodes P,G,L,M,N,E and F all hear the mobicast message since they are each connected to at least one of the previous broadcasting nodes.
-But because P,G,L,M,N,E and F do not have spatial neighbors in the current delivery zone, they do not perform the greedy forwarding, and use timed forwarding instead if they have spatial neighbors to be in the delivery zone.
+Note that after K, D, B, C, J perform local broadcasts, nodes P, G, L, M, N, E and F all hear the mobicast message since they are each connected to at least one of the previous broadcasting nodes.
+But because P, G, L, M, N, E and F do not have spatial neighbors in the current delivery zone, they do not perform the greedy forwarding, and use timed forwarding instead if they have spatial neighbors to be in the delivery zone in the future.

-2.2.3.
+3.2.3.
 Timed Forwarding.
-Timed forwarding applies to a node that has no spatial neighbor in the current delivery zone but either itself will soon be in the delivery zone or have at least one spatial neighbor that will be in the delivery zone.
-Nodes H, G,L,M,E, F and I in Fig. 3 belong to this category.
-Nodes L and M are to be in the delivery zone themselves as to delivery zone move to the right.
-Nodes G, E and F find three of their spatial neighbors, B, L and M are to be in the delivery zone.
+Timed forwarding applies to a node that has no spatial neighbor in the current delivery zone but either itself will soon be in the delivery zone or has at least one spatial neighbor that will be in the delivery zone.
+Nodes H, G, L, M, E, F and I in Fig. 7 belong to this category.
+Nodes L and M will be in the delivery zone themselves as the delivery zone moves to the right.
+Nodes G, E and F will find three of their spatial neighbors, B, L and M will be in the delivery zone.
 Nodes H and I will discover the same after hearing the mobicast packet from G and F.

 The timed forwarding method works as follows.
 If a node X receives a new mobicast packet at time t and finds itself in the timed forwarding category, it makes a forwarding decision based on the relative times that the delivery zone reaches its delivery zone neighbors and the expected communication latency between itself and those neighbors.
 Let $Y_1, Y_2, ..., Y_k$ be the ordered list of all spatial neighbors of X that will be in the delivery zone and $\Delta t_1, \Delta t_2, ..., \Delta t_k$ be the corresponding times for the delivery zone to reach them.
-Let $h_1, h_2, ..., h_k$ be distance from X in number.
-Let $\tau_1$ be the expected 1-hop network latency.
-We have $h_i \tau_1$ the expected communication latency between X and $Y_i$ .
-Let $T_a$ be the minimum time difference between the time for the delivery zone to reach $Y_i$ and the expected latency $h_i \tau_1$ for a message sent from X to reach $Y_i$ . i.e.,
+Let h_i be the hop distance from X to Y_i .
+Let τ_1 be the expected 1-hop network latency.
+We have $h_i\tau_1$ the expected communication latency between X and Y_i .
+Let T_a be the minimum time difference between the time for the delivery zone to reach Y_i and the expected latency $h_i\tau_1$ for a message sent from X to reach Y_i . i.e.,

-$$T_a = \min\{h_i \tau_1 - \Delta t_i | i = 1, 2, ..., k\}$$ (1)
+$$T_a = \min\{\Delta t_i - h_i \tau_1 | i = 1, 2, ..., k\}$$ (5)